Why we use Aluminium and not Stainless Steel

 PVDF coatings have extremely good gloss and colour retention, They are used extensively in commercial and residential buildings, both as external wall cladding and also as roofing.

-Given their high resistance to external weathering they are perfect for our requirements.
+Their high resistance to external weathering mean they are ideal for our requirements.